geoserver/geoserver.github.io/_posts/2023-03-14-geoserver-2-23-RC1-released.md

 ![Oracle JDK 17 Manual](/img/posts/2.23/windows_jdk17.png) <br/>

-Early feedback indicates it is unable to detect Oracle JDK 17; but you can can manually:
+Early feedback indicates it is unable to detect Oracle JDK 17; but you can use Browse to manually select this JDK:

 ![Oracle JDK 17 Manual](/img/posts/2.23/windows_jdk17_oracle_manual.png) <br/>